 The Collection Management and Special Services Department identifies subject areas closely linked to academic departments and programs to which funds are allocated, and by which monograph, periodical, serial, and electronic resource encumbrances and expenditures are monitored.
 Funds also are allocated for each discrete collection in the library (e.g., Reference Collection, Youth Collection).
 Changes in a discipline, curricula, and enrollments may lead to the division of existing fund lines or the creation of new ones.
 Such changes are considered on an annual basis and are implemented at the start of a new fiscal year (July 1 - June 30).
 Funds are allocated to specific subject areas, such as Computer Science, French, and Reading.
 Fund lines also have been created for tracking general and interdisciplinary periodical and serial titles by broad categories, including Business, Humanities, and the Social Sciences.
 (A list of all subject areas by which funds are allocated and tracked appears at the close of this section.)

 Allocations for subject areas are determined by a formula which incorporates a number of variables, including student credit hours, program contact hours, number of declared majors, faculty FTEs, external book circulation, journal dependency, and industry figures on materials costs.
 Figures reported for academic departments are adjusted as necessary to match the subject areas to which funds are allocated.
 Multi-year averages are used in weighing local data.
 Each fund is guaranteed a base allocation equivalent to a set percentage of the previous year's final allocation.
-Allocations for Art and Music non-print materials, Career, Documents and Maps, Reference, Special Collections, and Youth are set at a percentage of the materials budget.
+Allocations for Fine and Performing Arts non-print materials, Career, Documents and Maps, Reference, Special Collections, and Youth are set at a percentage of the materials budget.
 The percentage allocated to each line is determined with reference to historical spending patterns, anticipated needs, and materials costs.